gavguile/MixedCrystalSignature/README.md

 # Planned features
 - Calculation of a feature vector described in this [Paper](https://doi.org/10.1103/PhysRevE.96.011301)
-- Training of a ML algorithm with artificial crystal lat
+- Training of a neural network with artificial crystal lattices of fcc, bcc, and hcp
+- Examples for easy
+-

 # Planned Dependencies